Deciding to buy a new Bluetooth speaker depends on many factors. Nobody wants to waste their money on a product that delivers a low-quality sound.

 JBL Flip 4 and Flip 5: Sound Quality

-When it comes to frequency, Flip 5 has a better frequency response than its predecessor, and this means that it can use an extra 4 watts of power, all of which translates into a more powerful speaker.
+When it comes to frequency, Flip 5 has a better frequency response than its predecessor, and this means that it can use an extra 4 watts of energy, all of which translates into a more powerful speaker.

-Bass is the most powerful sound that a speaker can create, and it may not surprise you that the JBL Flip 5 beats JBL Flip 4 in this regard.
+Bass is the most powerful and better sound that a speaker can create, and it may not surprise you that the JBL Flip 5 beats JBL Flip 4 in this regard.
 Our sound experts noticed during the JBL Flip 5 vs Flip 4 comparison that Flip 5 has slightly bigger bass and volume.

 JBL Flip 4 and Flip 5 Connectivity

 The older JBL products used old technology, named Connect+, featured in the past in all types of speakers.
-The new ones, like JBL Flip 5, are using new technology, PartyBoost.
+The new ones, like JBL Flip 5, are using newer technology, PartyBoost.
 JBL Flip 5 is not compatible with older JBL products and will only communicate with PartyBoost-compatible devices.

 Battery Life and Charge Time